cadac-image-share/cadac/README.md

 # Cadac
 Cadac is a web-based database application system implemented in Model 2 (MVC) architecture using JSP, Java Servlets and DB2 as a backend.
-The system, similar to flickr and PhotoShelter, can be used by its clients to
+The system, similar to flickr and PhotoShelter, can be used by its clients to<br>
-• create their own profile and see images via timeline and gallery.
+• create their own profile and see images via timeline and gallery.<br>
-• upload and store images and follow other users.
+• upload and store images and follow other users.<br>
-• enter and update the descriptive information (time, place, caption, owner, category, copyright) for images.
+• enter and update the descriptive information (time, place, caption, owner, category, copyright) for images.<br>
-• specify the access privileges for images to public, among followers, and friends.
+• specify the access privileges for images to public, among followers, and friends.<br>
-• search for photos with the given words through image information.
+• search for photos with the given words through image information.<br>

 It is not built using any framework.<br>